BasPH/data-pipelines-with-apache-airflow/chapters/chapter17/readme.md

-# Chapter 13 - Azure
+# Chapter 17 - Airflow on Azure

-Code accompanying the Azure section of Chapter 13 in the book 'Data pipelines with Apache Airflow'.
+Code accompanying Chapter 17 of the book 'Data pipelines with Apache Airflow'.

 ## Contents